 Below is a list of 16 verbs that you might come across or use very often.
 They are in their raw format (not conjugated yet).
 The table contains 3 columns (English, Korean, and Audio).
 Make sure you repeat each word after hearing it by either clicking on the audio button or by reading the pronunciation.
 That should help with memorization as well as improving your pronunciation.

-If you have any questions, please contact me If you simply want to ask a question, please Korean contact form on the header above.
+If you have any questions, please contact me using the Korean contact form on the header above.

 Below is a list of 30 words related to time such as hours, days and months.
 If you can memorize them by heart, you will be able to discuss time related topics more easily.